REST: Diffusion-based Real-time End-to-end Streaming Talking Head Generation via ID-Context Caching and Asynchronous Streaming Distillation: Related Work

 \subsection{Audio-driven Talking Head Generation}

-Audio-driven Talking Head Generation (THG) is a cross-modal audio-to-video synthesis task aimed at generating realistic talking head videos conditioned solely on a reference image and speech audio input.
-Early efforts in Audio-driven THG~\cite{wav2lip,diffusedheads} primarily focused on achieving lip-sync between the generated video and the input speech.
-Subsequent work~\cite{audio2head,sadtalker} expanded beyond lip-sync to improve the overall naturalness of the output, regrading natural facial expressions and motions.
+Audio-driven Talking Head Generation (THG) is a cross-modal synthesis task aimed at generating a realistic talking head video conditioned on a reference image and a speech signal.
+Early efforts~\cite{wav2lip,diffusedheads} primarily focused on achieving lip-sync between the generated video and the input speech.
+Subsequent work~\cite{audio2head,sadtalker} expanded beyond lip-sync to improve the overall naturalness of the output, regarding natural facial expressions and motions.
 Recently, the success of diffusion models~\cite{ddpm,ddim} in image and video generation~\cite{diffusionsurvey} has revolutionized THG.
-End-to-end THG frameworks built upon pretrained image or video diffusion models have demonstrated superior performance on lip-sync and motion naturalness.
-However, these improvements come at the cost of substantially increased inference latency.
-Moreover, to ensure better temporal consistency, most current diffusion-based THG models typically adopt non-autoregressive paradigms that process long video chunks.
-As a result, users must wait for the entire chunk to be synthesized before viewing, which hinders real-world deployment.
-To address this limitation, we propose an end-to-end streaming THG framework based on ID-Context Cache, along with a novel streaming teacher-student learning pipeline that achieves identity fidelity and temporal consistency comparable to non-streaming models.
+End-to-end THG frameworks built upon pretrained diffusion models have demonstrated superior performance on lip-sync and naturalness.
+However, these improvements come at the cost of substantially increased latency~\cite{read}.
+Moreover, to ensure better temporal consistency, most current diffusion-based THG models typically adopt non-autoregressive paradigms~\cite{sonic}.
+As a result, users must wait for the entire video to be synthesized before viewing, which hinders real-world deployment.
+To address this limitation, we propose an end-to-end streaming THG framework based on ID-Context Cache and a streaming teacher-student learning scheme, achieving robust streaming generation with superior ID and temporal consistency.